drgimpfen/docker-archiver/DEPLOY.md

 **Notes:**
 - `DOWNLOADS_AUTO_GENERATE_ON_ACCESS`: when `true`, visiting a missing download link can start background generation immediately.
 Default is `false`.
 - `DOWNLOADS_AUTO_GENERATE_ON_STARTUP`: when `true`, the app will attempt to generate missing downloads for valid tokens on startup.
 Default is `false` and should be used with caution.
 - SMTP credentials are managed via the app UI (Settings → Notifications) and are not configured via env vars.
-See `README.md` for additional details.
+See `SECURITY.md` for guidance on TLS and credential handling.

 ### 3. Configure Volume Mounts